Developer-Autodesk/viewer-javascript-tutorial/README.md

 ## Audience

 This documentation is designed for people familiar with [JavaScript](http://www.ecma-international.org/publications/standards/Ecma-262.htm) programming and object-oriented programming concepts.
-You should also be familiar with the Autodesk View & Data technology from a user's point of view.
+You should also be familiar with the Autodesk Viewer and Model Derivative technology from a user's point of view.
 You can play with the technology [here](https://360.autodesk.com/viewer) – simply Drag 'n Drop a 2D/3D file, and enjoy the result in your browser with no extension or plug-in installed on your computer or device.

-This conceptual documentation is designed to let you quickly start exploring and developing applications with the Autodesk View & Data API.
+This conceptual documentation is designed to let you quickly start exploring and developing applications with the Autodesk Viewer and Model Derivative API.

 <a name="WhatDoYouNeed"></a>
 ## What do you need for your project?

-The View & Data web service consists of two APIs.
-The first API is a REST API which allows you to upload and translate 2D/3D models into a light-weight format that can be downloaded and displayed by the Second API – a client-side JavaScript API that allows you to embed, customize and automate an interactive 2D/3D model viewer on your web page.
+The Autodesk Viewer and Model Derivative API web service consists of two APIs.
+The first API(Model Derivative API) is a REST API which allows you to upload and translate 2D/3D models into a light-weight format that can be downloaded and displayed by the Second API (Viewer) – a client-side JavaScript API that allows you to embed, customize and automate an interactive 2D/3D model viewer on your web page.

 Depending on your needs, you may prefer to write a server or a desktop application to consume the REST API.
 Your choice will be mainly based on how many files you need to translate, and the frequency: